Induction puzzles: Solution

 The prisoners know that there are only two hats of each color.
 So if C observes that A and B have hats of the same color, C would deduce that his own hat is the opposite color.
 However, if A and B have hats of different colors, then C can say nothing.
 The key is that prisoner B, after allowing an appropriate interval, and knowing what C would do, can deduce that if C says nothing the hats on A and B must be different; able to see A's hat, he can deduce his own hat color.

-In common with many puzzles of this type, the solution relies upon the assumption that all participants are totally rational and intelligent enough to make the appropriate deductions.
+In common with many puzzles of this type, the solution relies upon the assumption that all participants are rational and intelligent enough to make the appropriate deductions.

 After solving this puzzle, some insight into the nature of communication can be gained by pondering whether the meaningful silence of prisoner C violates the "No communication" rule (given that communication is usually defined as the "transfer of information").